Projective Cyclic Groups in Higher Dimensions: Introduction

-Clearly this definition exhausts all the possibilities and coincides with the standard classification in the one and the two dimensional settings, as well as in the case of transformations in $PU(1,n)$, $n\geq 1$, see \cite{goldman, maskit, navarrete}.
-On the other hand, from our knowledge about complex Kleinian groups acting on $\P^2$, see \cite{BCN}, we know that the understanding of the dynamics of projective groups requires descriptions of the discontinuity set, the equicontinuity set, the Kulkarni's limit set as well the maximal regions of discontinuity.
-One of the purposes of this article is to provide a description of the sets mentioned above for cyclic groups and their relation with the classification given in Definition \ref{d:tipos}.
-More precisely, in this article we show:
+Clearly this definition exhausts all the possibilities and agrees with the standard classification in the one and two dimensional setting, as well as, in the case of transformations in $PU(1,n)$, $n\geq 1$, see \cite{CSN, goldman}.
+There is also another classification of the projective transformations of $PSL(3,\C)$ in terms of the fixed set given in \cite{santos}, which is closely related to our classification but properly talking does not agree with the one exposed here.

+As in the two dimensional case, see \cite{CSN} , we want to know the relations between different notions of limit set (Kulkarni limit set, complement of the discontinuity set, complement of the equicontinuity set, minimal sets, complements of maximal sets where the action is properly discontinuously) for complex Kleinain groups in all dimensions, and a nice starting point towards the solution of this problem is providing a description of the after told mentioned sets for cyclic groups.
+In this article we show:

-\begin{theorem}[The discontinuity set] Let $\gamma\in PSL(n+1,\C)$ be a projective transformation, then: \begin{enumerate} \item The element $\gamma$ is elliptic if and only if the set of accumulation points of orbits of points in $\P^n$ under the action of $\langle \gamma \rangle $ either is empty or the whole space $\P^n$, depending on whether $\gamma$ has finite order or not. \item The element $\gamma$ is loxodromic if and only if the set of accumulation points of orbits of points in $\P^n$ under the action of $\langle \gamma \rangle $ is a finite disjoint union of projective subspaces {\rm (see Theorem \ref{l:lila} for a detailed description)}. \item The element $\gamma$ is parabolic if and only if the set of accumulation points of orbits of points in $\P^n$ under the action of $\langle \gamma \rangle $ is a single proper projective subspace {\rm (see Theorem \ref{l:lila} for a detailed description)}. \end{enumerate} \end{theorem}
+\begin{theorem}[The discontinuity set] Let $\gamma\in PSL(n+1,\C)$ be a projective transformation, then: \begin{enumerate} \item The element $\gamma$ is elliptic if and only if the set of accumulation points of orbits of points in $\P^n$ under the action of $\langle \gamma \rangle $ either is empty or the whole space $\P^n$, depending on whether $\gamma$ has finite order or not.

+\item The element $\gamma$ is parabolic if and only if the set of accumulation points of orbits of points in $\P^n$ under the action of $\langle \gamma \rangle $ is a single proper projective subspace {\rm (see Theorem \ref{l:lila} for a detailed description)}.

+\item The element $\gamma$ is loxodromic if and only if the set of accumulation points of orbits of points in $\P^n$ under the action of $\langle \gamma \rangle $ is a finite disjoint union of at least two projective subspaces {\rm (see Theorem \ref{l:lila} for a detailed description)}. \end{enumerate} \end{theorem}

+\begin{theorem}[The equicontinuity set] Let $\gamma\in PSL(n +1,\C)$ be a projective transformation, then: \begin{enumerate} \item The element $\gamma$ is elliptic if an only if the equicontinuity set of $\langle \gamma \rangle $ is the whole space $\P^n$.

+\item The element $\gamma$ is parabolic if and only if the complement of the equicontinuity set of $\langle \gamma \rangle $ is a single projective subspace $\mathcal{L}$ {\rm (see Theorem \ref{t:equi} for a precise description)}.